 HASANZ was created following the 2010 Pike River mine disaster.
 This tragic loss of 29 lives was the catalyst for the 2012 ‘Taskforce on Workplace Health and Safety’ and the government’s response, the ‘Working Safer’ package of reforms (2013).
 As part of the solution for a step-change in workplace health and safety performance in New Zealand, the reforms outlined a commitment to establishing a representative body for professionals working within the health and safety sector.
 This sparked the 2014 development of HASANZ, of which HFESNZ is a founding member.

-HFESNZ representatives have actively contributed to the start-up of HASANZ, the inaugural and successful September 2016 HASANZ Conference, and work on the development of the HASANZ Register.
+HFESNZ representatives have actively contributed to the start-up of HASANZ, the successful 2016 and 2018 HASANZ Conferences, and work on the development of the HASANZ Register.
 The HASANZ Register is a national, online register of verified workplace health and safety professionals that includes human factors/ergonomics professionals.
 This was available from 27 July 2018, and businesses can search for a wide range of health and safety skills and services.
 HFESNZ's Certified Professional Members are eligible to list on the HASANZ Register, and are encouraged to do so.
+HFESNZ is working to develop CPD requirements for all Professional Members, that should enable Associate and Technical Professional Members to list on the HASANZ Register in the future.

 The breadth of HFE roles and work areas is acknowledged - not all HFE professionals may feel that their work is within the ‘health and safety’ sector.
 The HASANZ description for how HFE professionals add value to business is: ‘We are human-centred design professionals who help businesses achieve the best possible fit between the things people do, the things they use and the environments they work in.
 Ergonomists or human factors professionals make processes and products compatible with human abilities and limitations to minimise harm and improve productivity’.
 Other HASANZ founding member organisations and the work roles of their members is found at http://www.hasanz.org.nz/page/What_we_do/.